unleashit/next-promise-cache/readme.md

 ## Api

-> **_NOTE:_**  Keep in mind passing `opts` to fetch methods, it will be shallowly merged with defaults.
+> **_NOTE:_**  Keep in mind passing `opts` to fetch methods will be shallowly merged with defaults.
 For example, if you pass any custom headers, be sure to also include `Content-Type: application/json` if you need it.

 ### `new API(options)`